 - You need to be registered with the Turkish authorities before enrolling your child in school.

-- Go directly to the Provincial Education Directorate if you wish to enrol your child.
+- Go directly to the Provincial/District Education Directorate if you wish to enrol your child.

 - School is not just about learning – going to school brings many social and emotional benefits for children.

 In addition to schooling, refugees and asylum-seekers may also attend courses offered by Public Education Centres (including Turkish language courses).
 These courses are offered free of charge.

 It is important for children to attend school, no matter how long you expect to stay in Turkey!
 Even if you hope to be resettled to another country or to go back to your country, it is important that you and your family use the time in Turkey to develop the skills that will help your children integrate socially and academically into a new education system.
 The longer your children are out of school, the more difficult this becomes.